ProprioCS/Provia.Documents/SharePoint Integration.md

 ## Design

-The Orion SharePoint Sync module will feature a tab in the NetSuite interface that exposes the folder structure of SharePoint.
+The Provia SharePoint Sync module will feature a tab in the NetSuite interface that exposes the folder structure of SharePoint.
 Users will be able to interact with files directly inside of SharePoint as well.
 The design ensures that users can navigate downstream in the file structure (into subfolders) but cannot navigate upstream (to parent folders).

 ## Roles and Permissions

-All Orion user roles will have access to the SharePoint integration.
+All Provia user roles will have access to the SharePoint integration.
 Permissions will be based on existing SharePoint document-level permissions, not on NetSuite roles.

 ## Features and Functionality